 This German poster of the Nazi leader posed behind a chair declares, "Adolf Hitler is victory."
 The portrait was created by German artist Rudolf Gerhard Zill.

-Japanese war propaganda posters sought to glorify the nation’s military might.
-This poster of the Imperial Air Force shows countless airplanes flying over a globe decorated with Japan’s historic sun symbols.
+Japanese war propaganda posters sought to glorify the nation's military might.
+This poster of the Imperial Air Force shows a number of airplanes flying over a globe decorated with Japan's historic sun symbols.